-"Al-Khabir is the One Who knows well and is fully acquainted with the
+"Al-Khabir is the One Who knows well and is fully acquainted with the intricacies

-He says emulation of the name requires that one acquaint oneself well
+He says emulation of the name requires that one acquaint oneself well with

-from following those dictates of the heart which lead one astray.
+dictates of the heart which lead one astray.

-Appropriate recitation can help in revealing the hidden secrets and can
+Appropriate recitation can help in revealing the hidden secrets and can secure

 see 'The 99 Most Beautiful Names of Allah' by Dr Zahurul Hassan Sharib